All dog owners have seen it: your pup gets a sudden burst of energy seemingly from nowhere. Known as "dog zoomies," this is a common dog behavior.

 ?
 Dogs frap as a way to relieve stress and to let go of some nervous energy (like after a bath).

-Sometimes, just the excitement of seeing another dog energetically play or just something simple as going outside is enough to trigger a case of the zoomies.
+Sometimes, just the excitement of seeing another dog energetically play or just something as simple as going outside is enough to trigger a case of the zoomies.
+Pups can even get the zoomies in their sleep!
+All the excitement from the day can manifest itself in their sweet doggie dreams causing leg twitches to full scale running while laying down!
+Don't be surprised if that dream comes to life when your pup wakes up.

 How to Stop Dog Zoomies

 Just make sure your doggy is in a safe place, like a fenced yard or an empty space inside your home away from anything breakable.
 (You don't want Fido knocking over that precious vase!)
-Ideally, it's on carpet so they don't slip!
+Ideally, it's on the carpet, so they don't slip!

 But if you notice Fido is frapping daily, or multiple times a day, it might be a sign that your pooch's not getting enough exercise.
 Taking Fido to the dog park or on a long walk will quickly remedy that!